renlabs-dev/torus-blog/src/data/blog/the-past-and-future-of-organization.md

 We explicitly abstract the structural essence of effective organization ~ cohesive multi-scale nested alignment, together with the desirable properties of decentralized web-like systems and implement it with the flexibility and composability of a hypergraph, rooted in the open ownership of stake.

 The system is built to provide open opportunity to reap the benefits for all of humanity.
+TEST

 ![organization](@/assets/images/organization.jpg)